theogf/AugmentedGaussianProcesses.jl/docs/src/userguide.md

 ```julia
     GP(X_train, y_train, kernel; kwargs...)
 ```
 - [`VGP`](@ref) is a variational GP model: a multivariate Gaussian is approximating the true posterior.
 There is no inducing points augmentation involved.
-Therefore it is well suited for small datasets (~10^3 samples)
+Therefore it is well suited for small datasets (~10^3 samples).
 ```julia
     VGP(X_train, y_train, kernel, likelihood, inference; kwargs...)
 ```